Chart Color Schemes

 Cardiff South has a typical household mix, with a fairly typical median household size

-Family households constitute 71.7% of all households, composed of 32.7% couples with children, 23.4% couples without children, and 13.7% single parent families.
+Family households constitute 71.7% of all households, including 32.7% couples with children, 23.4% couples without children, and 13.7% single parent families.
 Non-family households account for the remaining 28.3%, with lone person households at 24.9% and group households comprising 3.7%.
-The median household size is 2.5 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.5 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households